 Another issue addressed by dram shop law is over-service of an intoxicated person.
-Getting a person extremely drunk just because they have to money to do so is a direct violation of the ABC.
+Getting a person extremely drunk just because they have to money to do so is a direct violation of TABC code.
 The prohibition against doing so exists because eventually those intoxicated people have to leave, and far too often they try to do so by driving.
 A high percentage of DUI accidents occur because establishments did not act as they were obligated to, pouring far too many drinks for people who clearly didn't need any more.

 TABC officers investigated the citizen's initial claims.
 They do not appear to have found sufficient evidence that On the Border over-served any patrons, nor did they witness any other incidents of the same during the course of their inquiry.
 However, officers do seem to have confirmed that the restaurant served alcohol to an underage party.
-The TABC apparently agreed to restrain any punitive action against this location, suggesting it may have successfully argued a Safe Harbor exemption.
+The TABC apparently agreed not to take any punitive action against this location, suggesting it may have successfully argued a Safe Harbor exemption.
 The complaint was closed without punitive action on 2/07/2017.

 *In Texas a minor can drink alcohol with the consent and supervision of a parent or guardian.